Solo Stove Review

 Can you use charcoal in a Solo Stove?

-This Solo Stove review does not recommend using charcoal in a Solo Stove.
+Solo Stove does not recommend using charcoal.
 Use wood for an optimal experience instead.

 What happens if a Solo Stove gets wet?